 After you’ve seen the sights of India’s beaten-track tourist destinations – the most popular being Agra (home to the Taj Mahal), Mumbai, New Delhi and Bangalore – what’s next?
 Or maybe you’re planning your first trip to India and just want to avoid overpopulated tourist areas, and want to know where is best to enjoy beautiful and diverse India without jostling for personal space where ever you go.
+Check out these destinations in India.

 We’ve created a list of some more unusual Indian destinations for travelers.
 Browse our recommendations of some of the most wonderful Indian regions where you can enjoy the country authentically, away from the tourist traps.